 Battle of Attu and Kiska

 A World War II land battle on North American soil?
 When thinking about World War II, most people think of war in Europe and the South Pacific.
 But with the Battle of Attu and Kiska, islands off the coast of Alaska, battles were fought on North American soil.
 In June 1942, Japan had seized these two islands off the coast of Alaska that the United States had bought from Russia along with Alaska.
-Japan had seized these islands in an attempt to occupy part of the United States military in the northern Pacific while engaging occupation of Midway.
-Another possible reason is that the occupation of Attu and Kiska would not allow the United States to attack Japan from this direction.
-Either way the Japanese occupied these two islands for the better part of a year before the United States landed on the island of Attu to gain back the islands on May 11, 1943.
+Some military historians believe Japan had seized these islands in an attempt to occupy part of the United States military in the northern Pacific as a diversion while engaging in the occupation of Midway.
+Another possible reason is that the occupation of Attu, Kiska, and other Aleutian Islands would not allow the United States to attack Japan from this direction.
+The islands were seen a strategically important to both sides.
+Either way, the Japanese occupied these two islands for the better part of a year before the United States landed on the island of Attu to gain back the islands on May 11, 1943.

 Backstory and Context